mathieu-benoit/labspace-dhi-trivy-python-postgres/.labspace/09-harden-image.md

-# Harden final container image
+# Harden the final container image

-## Exec curl from the python image using the Docker Desktop GUI
+## Exec curl from the Python image using the Docker Desktop GUI

 Open the Docker Desktop GUI.